Shifan-Vadakkungara/todo-list/README.md

 # To-Do List App

 A simple to-do list application built using HTML, CSS, and JavaScript.
-This project is part of Project 2 to practice frontend fundamentals.
+This project is intended for the practice of frontend fundamentals.

 ## Features
 - Add tasks